 - Seated Neck Release: Sitting cross-legged on the floor or in a chair with feet flat on the ground, extend your right arm next to your right knee and place your left hand on the top of your head.
 Slowly tilt your head to the left, applying gentle pressure with your hand as you feel your neck stretch.
 Hold for 30 seconds, then slowly lift your head up.
 Repeat on the opposite side.

 - Behind-Back Neck Stretch: Stand with feet hip-distance apart, arms by sides.
 Reach both hands behind your buttocks and hold your left wrist with your right hand.
-Use right hand to gently straighten left arm, pulling it away from you.
-Slowly lower right ear toward shoulder to increase the stretch.
+Use the right hand to gently straighten the left arm, pulling it away from you.
+Slowly lower the right ear toward the shoulder to increase the stretch.
 Hold for 30 seconds, then switch sides.

-- Forward-Backward Tilt: While sitting or standing, lower chin toward your chest and hold for 15 to 30 seconds.
-Slowly lift head back up.
-Now tilt chin up toward ceiling, bringing the back of your skull toward your upper back.
+- Forward-Backward Tilt: While sitting or standing, lower your chin toward your chest and hold for 15 to 30 seconds.
+Slowly lift your head back up.
+Now tilt your the chin up toward the ceiling, bringing the back of your skull toward your upper back.
 Hold for 10 seconds and return to starting position.
 Repeat 4 more times.

 When it’s time to do more